 Provide the minimum number of students for purposes of accountability that the State determines are necessary to be included in each of the subgroups of students.

-Massachusetts intends to continue its practice from recent years and implement a minimum number of students of 20 for the purposes of subgroup accountability determinations.
-A minimum of 20 students allows for maximum accountability while still making valid and reliable accountability determinations at the subgroup level.
+Massachusetts intends to continue its practice from recent years and implement a minimum number of students of 20 for the purposes of student group accountability determinations.
+A minimum of 20 students allows for maximum accountability while still making valid and reliable accountability determinations at the student group level.

 If the State’s minimum number of students for purposes of reporting is lower than the minimum number of students for purposes of accountability, provide that number.

-Massachusetts reports enrollment, dropout and graduation rate data for any group with at least six students and reports assessment results for any group with at least ten students.
+Massachusetts reports enrollment, dropout, and graduation rate data for any group with at least six students and reports assessment results for any group with at least ten students.

 Describe how other components of the statewide accountability system, such as the State’s uniform procedure for averaging data, interact with the minimum number of students to affect the statistical reliability and soundness of accountability data and to ensure the maximum inclusion of all students and each subgroup of students;

-Requiring a minimum of 20 students and multiple years to make an accountability determination has an impact on the number of school and subgroup classifications that are able to be made.
+Requiring a minimum of 20 students and multiple years to make an accountability determination has an impact on the number of school and student group classifications that can be made.
 However, this loss is outweighed by the need to make valid and reliable determinations based on at least 20 students and be as comprehensive as possible by looking at multiple years of data.

 Describe the strategies the State uses to protect the privacy of individual students for each purpose for which disaggregated data is required, including reporting under section 1111(h) of the ESEA and the statewide accountability system under section 1111(c) of the ESEA;

 Massachusetts has a long history of reporting vast amounts of data to the general public while at the same time protecting the identity and privacy of its students.
-Massachusetts does not report any enrollment data for a group with less than six students, does not report assessment results for any group with less than ten students and does not include any group with less than 20 students in its accountability system.
+Massachusetts does not report any enrollment data for a group with less than six students, does not report assessment results for any group with less than ten students, and does not include any group with less than 20 students in its accountability system.

 Provide information regarding the number and percentage of all students and students in each subgroup described in 4.B.i above for whose results schools would not be held accountable under the State’s system for annual meaningful differentiation of schools;

-The accountability system we propose to develop would include 99.8 percent of all students from assessed grades in the aggregate.
-In addition, the use of the High Needs subgroup (any student in the economically disadvantaged, students with disabilities or formerly/current English language learner subgroups) would allow over 150 additional schools to be held accountable as opposed to inclusion based on the three discreet subgroups comprising the High Needs subgroup.
+The accountability system we developed includes over 99 percent of all students from assessed grades in the aggregate.
+In addition, the use of the High Needs group (any student in the low income, students with disabilities or current and former English learner student groups) allows additional schools to be held accountable as opposed to inclusion based on the three discreet groups comprising the High Needs group.
 The individual race/ethnic and selected population subgroups percentages of students included in the accountability system assuming an N size of 20 are included below.